102

 Monday, the 27th of September 2010

-Arrived at Château Seguin in Canejan (Pessac-Léognan appellation) in the evening, took a look at the vineyard and visited the cellar, ultra-modern with all necessary facilities.
-The owner of this property, Denis Darriet, was making jewellery for famous people worldwide before he arrived at Seguin.
+Arrived at Château Seguin in Canejan (Pessac-Léognan appellation) in the evening, looked at the vineyard, and visited the ultra-modern cellar with all necessary facilities.
+The owner of this property, Denis Darriet, was making jewelry for famous people worldwide before he arrived at Seguin.

 Seguin is 31 ha, and the vineyard is planted with 50% Cabernet Sauvignon and 50% Merlot.
-Denis Darriet told me that he wants to make wine which reflects much of the terroir.
-This was obvious when I tasted 2009 vintage from different barrels with very fine aromatic Merlot, intense and strong backbone, and powerful and complex Cabernet Sauvignon.
-It looked like it would indeed be a very fine wine when in the bottle.
+Denis Darriet told me he wants to make wine that reflects much of the terroir.
+This was obvious when I tasted 2009 vintage from different barrels with fine aromatic Merlot, intense and strong backbone, and powerful and complex Cabernet Sauvignon.
+It looked like it would be a splendid wine in the bottle.

-At the end of the tasting, he presented to me a wine he makes from a selection of the best parcels of Seguin, Confidence(s) du Château Seguin.
-It was vintage 2004, and this wine was utterly impressive with incredibly aromatic black fruit (blueberries), tight, concentrated, very complex, well-structured and splendid long finish.
+At the end of the tasting, he presented me with a wine he makes from a selection of the best parcels of Seguin, Confidence(s) du Château Seguin.
+It was vintage 2004, and this wine was utterly impressive with incredibly aromatic black fruit (blueberries), tight, concentrated, very complex, well-structured, and splendid long finish.
 It was an excellent treat!

-It was my first visit to Seguin, and I was impressed with what I tasted.
+It was my first visit to Seguin, and I was impressed with my taste.
 It will be interesting to retaste 2009 and try 2010 next year during primeur week.

 Château Roquetaillade La Grange

-Roquetaillade La Grange red is 50% Cabernet Sauvignon, 37% Merlot and 13% Cabernet Franc planted on 30 ha big vineyard.
+Roquetaillade La Grange red is 50% Cabernet Sauvignon, 37% Merlot, and 13% Cabernet Franc planted on a 30 ha big vineyard.
 The wine stays in oak for 14 months.
-I tasted 2008 with a fine aroma of crushed berries (blackcurrant and raspberries), perfect ripeness, and subtle and well-balanced.
+I tasted 2008 with a delicate aroma of crushed berries (blackcurrant and raspberries), perfect ripeness, and subtle and well-balanced.
 Fine effort.
 2007 had barely the same fruit ripeness and aromatic touch of 2008, while 2006 followed in the tracks of 2008 with a tighter and stronger structure.
 2005 provided a perfect example of why this vintage is so successful in every corner of Bordeaux.
-Delicate, very aromatic, the enchanting sweetness of fruit, coating palate and caressing finish.
+Delicate, very aromatic, the enchanting sweetness of fruit, coating palate, and caressing finish.
 A real heartbreaker wine.

 Château de Chantegrive